Just over two-thirds of Australian households own a pet.

 And if these statistics don’t prove how important pet ownership is in Australia, then perhaps this will: more of us live in a house with a cat or a dog than with a child.

-But by excluding pets, landlords are missing out on a significant rental premium; longer tenancies and often less hassle.
+By excluding pets, landlords are missing out on a significant rental premium; longer tenancies and often less hassle.

 We have found that tenants will pay between 10% and 20% more to have a pet.
 The higher premium is when the property is well catered for pets – like having a secure fenced yard.

 Most tenants with pets also want to say longer in their current rental abode, with the average tenure being 24 months and not the more typical 6 month lease.